alisawuffles/academic-kickstart-old/content/project/deepbach/index.md

 The other errors distribution is the distribution of hidden 5ths, hidden octaves, voice overlaps, voice crossings, and voice range violations.
 Similarly to the previous feature, $w^\text{errors}$ includes a term to account for the absolute count of errors, in addition to the relative counts in the distribution.

 # Experiments
 In our experiments, we first show that the score function effectively distinguishes real Bach chorales from generations.
-Then we carry out human evaluations to compare generations of three models: our model trained through augmentative generation on Bach chorales and high-quality generations, our base model trained on only Bach chorales, and the model in the original DeepBach paper trained on Bach chorales and their transpositions.
+Then we carry out human evaluations to compare generations of three models: our model trained through augmentative generation, our base model, and the model in the original DeepBach paper.
 ## Evaluating the score function
-Because the score function measures how similar a given chorale is to real Bach chorales, a simple evaluation method is to ensure that real Bach chorales score higher than generated chorales.
-To see this, we plot the distribution of scores for real Bach chorales and chorales generated by our base model.
+Because the score function measures how similar a given chorale is to real Bach chorales, a simple evaluation method is to validate that real Bach chorales score higher than generated chorales.
+Therefore, we plot the distribution of scores for real Bach chorales and chorales generated by our base model.
 {{< figure src="../../img/score_distribution.png" title="The score distribution for Bach chorales and generated chorales" width="100%">}}
-These distributions show that Bach chorales score much better on average than generated chorales, which is an indication that the score function serves its purpose of measuring similarity to real Bach chorales.
-We also see that generated chorales display high variation in quality, which demonstrates the importance of a employing a filter on the generated chorales.
+These plots show that Bach chorales score much better on average than generated chorales, indicating that the score function serves its purpose of measuring similarity to real Bach chorales.
+We also see that generated chorales display high variation in quality, which demonstrates the importance of an external evaluation metric for generated chorales.

 Note that generated chorales which overlap with real chorales in score are the ones that would be selected for training on.
 ## Model details
 We updated the model for $43$ iterations.
-Each iteration, we generated $50$ training examples.
+Each iteration, we generated $50$ training examples for consideration.
 Of note, after this process our model saw less than one-fifth of the training data used in the original DeepBach paper, which consists of Bach chorales and their transpositions.
 ## Evaluation
 In the paired discrimination task, participants with music training are presented with pairs of audio clips where one is a real Bach chorale and one is generated output.
 The generated output comes from one of three models: our model trained through augmentative generation on Bach chorales and high-quality generations, our base model trained on only Bach chorales, and the model in the original DeepBach paper trained on Bach chorales and their transpositions.
 Participants are told that not all generated outputs are produced by the same model.
 We then compare human accuracy at detecting generated music for each model.

 For preliminary experiments, we have $n=1$ participant with a conservatory degree in piano performance.
 We presented 30 pairs of audio samples, using $30$ Bach chorales and $10$ randomly selected generations from each model.
+Each audio sample represents $4$ measures of music, rendered with MuseScore at $80$ beats per minute.

 | Model                                                         | Accuracy |
 |---------------------------------------------------------------|----------|